The Critic (1963 film): Analysis

 Mel Brooks came to prominence as a performer by playing the 2000 Year Old Man (1961).
 This "ancient Jewish gentleman" had a characteristic voice and manner of speaking; a "raspy", "gravelly" rambling voice with a Yiddish accent.
 To American audiences the accent implied a foreign-born background, German Jewish or Eastern European.
 In The Critic, Brooks serves as the narrator.
 He essentially reprises his role of the 2000 Year Old Man with minor variations.
 The tone of voice is "marginally deeper", the dialogue-style of the original role is replaced with a fragmented monologue.
 But otherwise there is little to set apart the two roles.

 Brooks voices a character who is heard but not seen onscreen.
 He is unnamed, identified only as an old man from Russia.
 The character is an audience member in a movie theater which is screening the film within a film.
-Said film is an experimental film, the product of avant-garde filmmaking.
+Said film is an experimental film.
 Clearly unfamiliar and unappreciative of such films, the old man delivers witty and insulting commentary.
 Donald Weber points out that with his "contemptuous" common sense the old man unmasks the pretensions of art criticism.

 James Monaco suggests that the film approaches matters of film criticism in a humorous way.
 When the old man complains about the two dollars he paid to see this worthless film, he is touching on two subjects: what does the film audience get for the money they spend on a film; how can the "cinematic value" of a film be determined?
 Monaco mentions the other film viewers, who seem to be enjoying the film within a film, which implies that there are subjective tastes when approaching a film, and consequently that the "cinematic value" is a matter of relative points of view.

 Kevin Murphy recalls the film as his introduction to the concept of riffing (MSTing).
 He describes the onscreen images as abstract pop-art animation, similar to that used in art classes and supposedly educational television.
 He describes the soundtrack as a droning and nondescript tune, somewhat reminiscent of Jazz and Baroque pop.
 And above them the voice of the old man provides riffing-style commentary, voicing what everybody else is thinking.
 He finds that the film addresses a key subject of audience reaction.
 The audience members have paid to see the work of an artist, and discovered that said work is "awful".
 Then why should they be expected to "just... sit there, shut up, and just take it?".
 They can instead start riffing, in an attempt to make their film-going experience at least "tolerable, fun".